 Campers will be able to make reservations by calling, toll free, 1-866-6CAMPIN (1-866-622-6746) Monday through Thursday from noon to 8 p.m.
 Eastern Standard Time, Friday from 8 a.m. to 6 p.m., and Saturday between 8 a.m. and noon EST They may also log onto the web, 24 hours a day at Camp.IN.gov.

 A full-time Interpretive Naturalist at Starve Hollow Forest Education Center provides a wide array of forestry-related programs throughout the year including special events such as Earth/Arbor Day, Smokey’s Birthday, Halloween, and Archaeology Day.
 The Center is wheelchair accessible.
 Call the Naturalist if you would like assistance with nature/forestry-related field days, scout badges, school programs and group talks.
 From May - October, gate fees apply at property.
 Interpretive Center hours vary throughout the year.
-Center is closed during winter months (December - March).
-For more information or scheduling, call the Starve-Hollow office at (812) 358-3464.
+Center is closed during winter months (November - April).
+For more information on operation hours or scheduling, call the Starve Hollow office at (812) 358-3464.

-Volunteers are needed between April - October at the Education Center.
+Volunteers are needed between April - November at the Education Center.
 Volunteers help coordinate special events, daily programs, building and update displays, and greet visitors.
-Give the naturalist a call if you are interested in volunteering.
+If interested in volunteer work, please contact the Property Manager at (812) 358-2160.

 A valid Indiana fishing license is required.
 Rowboat and canoe rental is available from mid April through October.
 Starve-Hollow Lake is a trolling motor only lake.
 For campers a fish cleaning station is available.

 A large beach is available for swimming from the Saturday of Memorial Day weekend through Labor Day.
 Restrooms, dressing facilities, showers, and food concessions are available to visitors.
 Wheelchair ramps allow access to beach and concession area.

 There are picnic areas and picnic shelters that can be reserved.
 Both shelters can be accessed by wheelchair.
 The East shelter has an electrical outlet.
 Picnic tables and grills are located at the picnic sites.
 A wheelchair accessible playground, basketball goals, softball fields, horseshoe pits and a sand volleyball court are located on or near the swimming beach.